fourstix/1802PixieVideoTTY/README.md

 # 1802PixieVideoTTY
 Basic TTY terminal function for CDP1861 Pixie Video Display written in 1802 Assembly code.

-This code provides support for a basic teletype (TTY) terminal functions on an 1861 Pixie Video disaply driven by an 1802 Cosmac microprocessor.
+This code provides support for a basic teletype (TTY) terminal functions on an 1861 Pixie Video display driven by an 1802 Cosmac microprocessor.
 It has been tested with the 1802 Membership Card by Lee Hart with the [MCard1802TeensyPixieVideo](https://github.com/fourstix/MCard1802TeensyPixieVideo) CDP1861 simulator.
 The code is based on Richard Dienstknecht's original graphics code that was posted in the [Cosmac Elf Group on Groups.io.](https://groups.io/g/cosmacelf)